generate/generate-mocha/README.md

 This document was generated by [verb-readme-generator](https://github.com/verbose/verb-readme-generator) (a [verb](https://github.com/verbose/verb) generator), please don't edit directly.
 Any changes to the readme must be made in [.verb.md](.verb.md).
 See [Building Docs](#building-docs).

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](../../issues/new).

 Or visit the [verb-readme-generator](https://github.com/verbose/verb-readme-generator) project to submit bug reports or pull requests for the readme layout template.

 ## Building docs

+_(This document was generated by [verb-readme-generator](https://github.com/verbose/verb-readme-generator) (a [verb](https://github.com/verbose/verb) generator), please don't edit the readme directly.
+Any changes to the readme must be made in [.verb.md](.verb.md).)_

 Generate readme and API documentation with [verb](https://github.com/verbose/verb):